shishkin/json-hypcos/README.md

 JSON is a popular media type used for building web APIs.
 While good as a data format, JSON is not a hypermedia type as it lacks means of application flow control (hypermedia controls).
 Although attempts were made to build a JSON-based hypermedia type (most notably [Hypertext Applicataion Language – HAL][hal]), still JSON implementations aren't on par with more mature XML-based hypermedia types.

 JSON hypermedia controls (Hypcos) are not intended to become the missing all-in-one JSON hypermedia type but rather to provide standard building blocks for constructing new and extending existing hypermedia types.
+JSON hypcos intentionally duplicate (actually combine) some of the existing efforts, overlap or even conflict with each other.
+API designers are encouraged to cherry-pick and mix JSON hypcos together to define a media type.

 ### Hypermedia Factor